Dutch farmers' protests: July 2021

-Protests against minister Van der Wal's new nitrogen policy (since 2022)
+Protests against minister Van der Wal's new nitrogen policy (2022–2023)

 June 2022

 On 10 June 2022 the protests returned to prominence after the government designated €24.3 billion to finance agricultural reforms that will likely make many farmers drastically reduce their number of livestock or get rid of them altogether.
 The government's proposal aims to halve nitrogen oxide and ammonia pollution in the country by 2030.
 According to government estimates, this could lead to the closure of about 30 percent of livestock farms in the Netherlands.

 In the evening of 14 June, angry farmers with tractors blocked the track between Vorden and Winterswijk and chained down two trains at Lichtenvoorde-Groenlo railway station.
 In their own words, they wanted to "prevent the diesel train on the Lievelde-Winterswijk route from emitting nitrogen any longer in the beautiful Natura 2000 area Korenburgerveen".

 Initially, a large-scale protest was planned for 22 June in The Hague, but this was moved to Stroe, Gelderland to conduct a more positive demonstration.
 The National Coordinator for Security and Counterterrorism (NCTV) advised MPs Thom van Campen of the VVD, Tjeerd de Groot of D66, and Derk Boswijk of the CDA against going to the protests, because their safety could not be guaranteed.
 Van Campen and De Groot decided to heed the NCTV's advice, but Boswijk visited the protest anyway.
 It became one of the largest farmers' protests with tens of thousands of attendants.
 Despite discouragement from LTO Nederland, arriving and departing farmers again drove their tractors on the highways.
 This led to traffic jams and a serious accident on the A12 motorway.

 On 27 June, protesters blocked a number of highways with tractors and hay bales.
 Farmers also protested at the provincial government building of North Brabant.
 Again, there was also a group of farmers who protested at the residence of minister for Nature and Nitrogen Policy Christianne van der Wal.
 The next day, hay bales were set on fire along several highways.

 Protests resumed on 28 June.
 Among others, there was a demonstration at the House of Representatives, where motions were being voted on.
 In the evening, there were also protests at the homes of minister Van der Wal and CDA MP Derk Boswijk.

 On 29 June, the city of Apeldoorn implemented a state of emergency due to demonstrations and an alleged jailbreak attempt by protestors to free previously arrested activists in custody at the local police station.